 The Executive Vice President and Provost of the University approves administrative enrollment controls that limit the number of students who may be admitted to some majors in The Behrend College.
 In each case, however, academic requirements are established that guarantee a student’s admission to those majors.
 For information on the majors for which enrollment is currently limited and their academic guarantees of admission, contact the Academic and Career Planning Center, Reed Union Building, Room 125, 4701 College Drive, Erie, PA 16563-0904, (814-898-6164).

 PENN STATE ERIE, THE BEHREND COLLEGE

-ROBERT W. LIGHT, Senior Associate Dean for Research, Graduate Studies, and Outreach
+ROBERT W. LIGHT, Senior Associate Dean for Research and Outreach, and Chief Operating Officer

-Academic and Career Planning Center -- MARY BETH McCARTHY, Director
+Academic and Career Planning Center -- TERRI MANDO and COURTNEY STEDING, Co-Directors

-Admissions and Financial Aid -- MARY-ELLEN MADIGAN, Director
+Admissions and Financial Aid/Enrollment Management -- MARY-ELLEN MADIGAN, Director

-Business, Sam and Irene Black School of -- JOHN M. MAGENAU III, Director
+Business, Sam and Irene Black School of -- BALAJI RAJAGOPALAN, Director

 Center for eLearning Initiatives -- WAYNE E. ANDERSON, Instructional Designer